Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 Speaker: Thomas Schneider

-What sector‑specific norms and instruments are required to complement the Vilnius Convention and ensure coherent AI governance?
+What sector‑specific binding and non‑binding norms are required to complement the Vilnius Convention?

 Speaker: Thomas Schneider